NewsLocal News

 Rucker is looking at decades in prison for a February 2024 car accident involving a Tulsa fire truck.
 She pleaded no contest to five counts of manslaughter and DUI drugs.
 Four people and an unborn baby died—two of the victims were her own children.

 “This is not that cut and dry,” said Milner, who believes the public has crucified his client from the onset of the case.
-“That she was intoxicated, that she pulled out in front of a fire truck, everything was her fault… you know, that is so much further from the truth.”
+“That she was intoxicated, that she pulled out in front of a fire truck, everything was her fault… You know, that is so much further from the truth.”

-The documents state she felt like she had reasonable time to continue her left turn and get out of the way, when the fire truck moved into the oncoming traffic “in an attempt to pass… on the left,” when they collided.
+The documents state she felt like she had a reasonable time to continue her left turn and get out of the way, when the fire truck moved into the oncoming traffic “in an attempt to pass… on the left,” when they collided.

 “They testified they saw Keiosha’s car, they testified they saw the brake lights, and they barely tapped their brakes before the impact of the vehicle,” said Milner.